-Cyst is a 2020 American science-fiction horror feature film about a well-meaning doctor that inadvertently creates a giant monster.
+Cyst is a 2020 American science fiction comedy horror film about a demented doctor that inadvertently creates a giant monster.

 Directed by Tyler Russell from a screenplay co-written with Andy Silverman, the Fantomfilm Narrative-Films TX production stars George Hardy (Troll 2), Eva Habermann, Greg Sestero (The Room), Jason Douglas and Gene Jones.
 Produced by Travis Ayers, Jeremy Morrison, Tyler Russell and Andy Silverman.

 In the early 1960s and a small-town doctor creates a machine that uses laser technology to remove skin abnormalities.
 He pulls out all the stops to make sure his final chance to get the patent on his ‘Get Gone’ appliance goes smoothly.

 However, his nurse thinks the contraption is dangerous and not ready.
 The struggle between the two causes the apparatus to malfunction creating a giant cyst monster that goes on a bloody rampage…

 “It’s a fantastic throwback to the 60s and it’s refreshing to watch a film that doesn’t take itself seriously.
 The cast look to have had as much fun making it as you will watching it, and that infectious energy benefits the film greatly […] Tyler Russell’s direction is zippy, the film looks fantastic and the cast is brilliant – what more could you want from a monster movie?”
 Entertainment Focus

 “Whilst the monster itself is good and will charm fans of classic B-movie horror, with its cute glowing eyes and wiggling tentacles, it doesn’t get to do much rampaging when it only has the clinic to move around in.
 This is probably a budgetary issue first and foremost, the story having been written to cater that, but there’s no enough inventiveness to make up for it.”
 Eye for Film